ooni/ooni.org/content/post/cuba-internet-censorship-2017.md

 points in Havana, Santa Clara, and Santiago de Cuba, with the aim of measuring internet censorship.

-We obviously ran our own network measurement software,[ooniprobe](https://github.com/TheTorProject/ooni-probe), which is designed to [examine various forms of internet censorship](https://ooni.org/nettest/).
-We also ran other network tests, particularly in response to ooniprobe findings, such as latency measurements to blocked sites, traceroutes, and network scans.
+We obviously ran our own network measurement software,[OONI Probe](https://github.com/TheTorProject/ooni-probe), which is designed to [examine various forms of internet censorship](https://ooni.org/nettest/).
+We also ran other network tests, particularly in response to OONI Probe findings, such as latency measurements to blocked sites, traceroutes, and network scans.

 This research report documents our key findings from the network